How scoring works

 +25 for calling a Unicorn.

-Breakout is the smallest tier (~7% of a batch, eight of 114 in Spring 2026), and the highest-information call.
-Getting it right means identifying a future top-decile company from a 100+ company pool.
+Unicorn is the smallest tier — exactly 5 slots regardless of batch size — and the highest-information call.
+Getting it right means picking a future top-decile company from a 150+ company pool.

 Unicorn called & hit